otmanjai/DDNRS-ERSN/docs/source/quickinstall.rst

 Installing from Source on Ubuntu 15.04+
 ---------------------------------------

-To build DDNRST-ERSN from source, several :ref:`prerequisites <prerequisites>` are needed.
+To build DDNRS-ERSN from source, several :ref:`prerequisites <prerequisites>` are needed.
 If you are using Ubuntu 15.04 or higher, all prerequisites can be installed directly from the package manager.